todda00/meteor-collection-revisions/README.md

 - Can specify how many revisions to keep per document, or keep unlimited
 - Can specify to not create revisions for updates made within a certain amount of time since the last revision (helpful for autoform with autosave triggering multiple updates)
 - Prune foregoing revisions upon restore
+- Callback function that provides two parameters - the revision and modifier objects before the collection update.
+Returning false in the callback will cancel the creation of a revision.

 Installation
 ------------------------